charity-g/my-app-website23/README.md

-# Getting Started with Create React App
+# About

+This is the 2023-2024 Personal Portfolio website for Charity Grey [charity-g](https://github.com/charity-g), made with React, Javascript, HTML, CSS, and deployed via GitHub.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+See below for details of running locally.

-## Available Scripts
+## Available Scripts for React App

 In the project directory, you can run: